patrickfhinshaw7/NFL-Combine-Classifier/README.md

-# This repository is a collection of data science endeavors.
+# This repository is a collection of my data science endeavors.